antun3s/backup-sense/README.md

-# Firewall Backup Server
+# backup-sense

 A simple, lightweight HTTP server to receive and store pfSense and OPNsense configuration backups.

-*Created by a Brazilian professional who needed a simple way to manage multiple pfSense and OPNsense backups with ❤️ and the Unix philosophy in mind*
+> Created by a Brazilian professional who needed a simple way to manage multiple pfSense and OPNsense backups with ❤️ and the Unix philosophy in mind

 ## Purpose